 Lessons from the Equifax Breach

-The recent Equifax breach, (one of the three major national credit reporting agencies), was the result of pathetically weak IT disciplines.
+There are many lessons to be learned from the 2017 Equifax breach, (one of the three major national credit reporting agencies).
+A key one: pathetically weak IT disciplines leave businesses vulnerable to attack.
 Two months after an industry group discovered the coding flaw in their data systems and shared a fix, hackers took advantage of that flaw at Equifax.

 This raises questions about why Equifax didn’t update its software successfully when the danger became apparent.
 But don’t think that the blame for these kinds of massive problems rests solely, or even mostly, on inadequate technology – even with its flaws.
 In this case, the Equifax breach was created by a combination of poor password discipline and inadequate software maintenance.
 These are procedural and process issues.
 While procedural and process issues hover over technology – technology is not to blame, per se.